 Unlike the R1, you can adjust the R3’s sensitivity by pressing the MENU button on top instead of the R1’s front.
 Our preference would be for the R3’s MARK button to be tasked to do both the changing of sensitivity and the marking of locations.

-Like the MENU button, you can toggle the R3’s sensitivity by pressing and holding onto the button for a short period of time.
+Like the MENU button, you can toggle the R3’s sensitivity by pressing and holding onto the button for a short period.
 This feature mirrors the DIM/MARK button’s behavior.
 The right button can be labeled as MARK/CITY.
 This arrangement would make a more consistent experience for both R1 and R3 detectors.

-The R3 has the ability to mute detection alerts when you’re driving below a certain speed.
+The R3 can mute detection alerts when you’re driving below a certain speed.
 This feature is amazing and can make a very quiet detector around town.
 We suggest setting the threshold speed at 45 mph.
 Read our Uniden R3 setting up guide for more information.

 Alerting to Police Radar